 - Smart Budget

-As business financial management is all about keeping the finances on track; Smart budgeting includes multiple things;
+As business financial Introduction to Lean Management is all about keeping the finances on track; Smart budgeting includes multiple things;

 - Create a budget and strictly follow it: